YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A booking channel should not feel mysterious.
 The clinic name, website, phone number, email address, doctor identity, and booking instructions should fit together.
 If a message comes from an unverified account, a personal number, or a profile that does not match the clinic’s official information, slow the conversation before sending passport details, medical history, photographs, or payment information.

-This is especially important when treatment is abroad.
+Treatment abroad makes written clarity more valuable.
 Language barriers during hair transplant abroad can make small misunderstandings feel larger, so the written channel should reduce confusion rather than create it.

 The message should say who is responsible for each surgical step